Kennetpans Distillery and Trust

 Ex Group Marketing Director for Glenmorangie

 “Kennetpans is an important site in the Historic development of the whisky industry, and for something to survive since 18th century and being an early forerunner in the industrial revolution of Scotland, I agree it should be saved.”

 Master Distiller The Glenlivet Distilleries

-To read more about the Kennetpans Distillery please go to their excellent website www.kennetpans.info .
+To read more about the Kennetpans Distillery please go to their excellent website www.kennetpans.info (on last checking this website was no longer working).
 On this website you will find out everything you need to know about the trust and how you can help them.
 This distillery is a very important part to the history regarding Scottish and Irish whiskey.